libssh2/libssh2/docs/SECURITY.md

 announcement.

-- The person discovering the issue, the reporter, reports the vulnerability privately to `libssh2-security@haxx.se`.
+- The person discovering the issue, the reporter, reports the vulnerability privately via <https://github.com/libssh2/libssh2/security>.
 That is an email alias that reaches a handful of selected and trusted people.

 - Messages that do not relate to the reporting or managing of an undisclosed security vulnerability in libssh2 are ignored and no further action is